VivekBhat/oo/README.md

 The admin can search for a book using various parameters.
 Search in a checkout history does not work for ISBN.

 **2) Library Member Functions:**

+**(A) Sign up to be library member:**

+	Click on the sign up link on the home page.

+**(B) Log-in log out after signup:**

+	Click on the log out link in the left menu when logged-in.

+	Click on log in link on the home page.

+**(C) Search for a book:**

+	Click on book checkout/return to view all books in the system.

+	The user can search for a book using title, author, description, Status (Available, Checked Out).
+Search using ISBN is working locally not on heroku.

 Subsquent Steps/ Bugs: